The-R4V3N/DataIntegrity-Security_Project/README.md

 ### License

-This project is licensed under the [GNU License](https://github.com/The-R4V3N/DataIntegrity-Security_Project/blob/master/LICENSE).
+- This project is licensed under the [GNU License](https://github.com/The-R4V3N/DataIntegrity-Security_Project/blob/master/LICENSE).

+## Additional Information

+- **Detailed Documentation:**
+Find comprehensive documentation for each module in the `Respective README file` folder.

 ![The-R4V3N](https://github.com/The-R4V3N.png?size=50) More about me can be found on my [Website](https://www.oliver-joisten.se)